0chroma/recipra/README.md

   - funds tracking (like opencollective)
 - Association
   - Tools for for forming federations and allowing collaboration between communities
-  - Profit sharing tools, integration with smart contracts
+  - Profit sharing tools, integration with smart contracts?